 Note that our API exposes a GreenAddress receiving ID which can be used to fetch new addresses to pay to.
 Please see the API documentation for more details.

-All previously generated addresses are available in the Receive tab under Advanced Options when using the Chrome or Cordova wallet clients.
+All previously generated addresses are available in the Receive tab under Advanced Options when using the Electron app.

 Feel free to use one of the buttons below on your website: